Genesys Cloud Voice support of the STIR/SHAKEN mandate

-In this framework, calls are signed or attested to by the originating carrier and then verified by the terminating carrier.
-For this system to function properly, there are three attestation levels:
+In this framework, calls are signed (attested) by the originating carrier and verified by the terminating carrier.
+For the system to function properly, there are three attestation levels:

-• Partial Attestation (B) — The service provider has authenticated the call origination, but cannot verify that the call source is authorized to use the calling number.
+- Partial Attestation (B) — The service provider has authenticated the caller’s identity but cannot verify that they are authorized to use the calling number.

-• Gateway Attestation (C) — The service provider has authenticated from where it received the call, but cannot authenticate the call source.
+- Gateway Attestation (C) — The service provider has validated only the source from which the call was received but cannot authenticate the caller.

 FAQs